 The facts and circumstances in the instant situation differ considerably from those described in Advisory Opinion No. 89-002.
-In the instant situation, the receipt of reimbursement from chiropractic colleges for the cost of sending members of the Board or its staff to evaluate the colleges is not a "donation."
-Also, the colleges that are making the payments to the Board are being evaluated by the Board during the time when a specific matter involving the college is pending before the Board.
-Accordingly, the facts that you have presented do not fall within the exception described in Advisory Opinion No. 89-002 to the general prohibition against a public official or employee accepting, soliciting, or using his position to secure anything of value from a party that is regulated by or interested in matters before the official's or employee's public agency.
+In the instant situation, the receipt of reimbursement from CDR for hotel, meal, and travel costs incurred by Board members who attend CDR's examination revision meetings is not a "donation."
+Also, CDR is offering reimbursement to the Board during the time when a specific matter involving CDR -- revision and continued use of CDR's examination as the Ohio licensing exam -- is pending before the Board.
+Accordingly, the facts that you have presented do not fall within this exception to the general prohibition against a public official or employee accepting, soliciting, or using his position to secure anything of value from a party that is regulated by or interested in matters before the official's or employee's public agency.